 Individual Dressage was full of no surprises.
 At least by the judging.
 I could have guessed the top three going in…and I would have been right.
 I don’t agree with the top three personally, and believe solidly that a rider outside the top 3 should have been on that podium, but I’m not an FEI judge…so no one cares what I think.
 Charlotte got bronze on her new world-class mount Mt.
 St. John Freestyle.
 Laura and Diddy rocked our socks off (despite the fact she was sick) for silver.
 And of course Isabell Werth and Bella Rose won gold.

-With Freestyle canceled and Eventing jumping moved to Monday, I didn’t get to cover as many events as I had initially planned.
+With Freestyle canceled and Eventing jumping moved to Monday, I didn’t get to cover as many events as I had initially planned since I was flying out Monday.
 Eventing ended on Monday with Team Great Britain the victors and with the individual winner Ros Canter and Allstar B. Padraig McCarthy and Mr Chunky pulled out a clear ride to win individual silver and help win the team silver for Ireland!
 Ingrid Klimke and SAP Hale Bob OLD dropped a rail and dropped down the medals into bronze while team France earned the bronze medal.

 I loved getting to watch the para dressage and vaulting warm ups at the end of the week once those horses started arriving on site!
 So much to see!
 It was an exhausting week and I’m glad to be home, and this WEG was one that will etch itself in the minds of spectators, press, vendors and competitors alike for many years to come.
-Here’s hoping week 2 continues smoothly like it has so far!
+Here’s hoping week 2 goes more smoothly!